tpage99/local417eats/README.md

 ### Search with Algolia

-Decided to use Algolia for search (?Maybe?).
-Mainly because they have a free tier and will help speed up development.
-Not to mention it's a well-liked service with plenty of features.
+~~Decided to use Algolia for search.
+Mainly because they have a free tier~~ Decided against using Algolia at the moment.
+May consider some other options like Google's search option later on or building in something simpler.

 - [Adding Search with Algolia from Gatsby Docs](https://www.gatsbyjs.org/docs/adding-search-with-algolia/)